trashbirdecology/luisdva.github.io/_posts/2017-02-27-edge-lengths.md

 ---
 In the words of [Nick Matzke]( https://twitter.com/NickJMatzke):

 > R's tree structure is pretty non-intuitive, compared to the "a tree is a collection of node objects" structure that is taught in most phylogenetics courses and used in e.g. C++ software.
-It's done this way because R likes lists, and doesn't like objects (source).
+It's done this way because R likes lists, and doesn't like objects.

 The structure of phylogenetic trees in R (namely [APE’s](https://academic.oup.com/bioinformatics/article/20/2/289/204981/APE-Analyses-of-Phylogenetics-and-Evolution-in-R) phylo objects) can be confusing because much of the information needed to describe how different nodes and branches make up a tree is implicit.